MathildaBoullenger/MiniProject2/README.md

 # MiniProject2

-Purpose:
+1. Purpose:
-Connects the user with other runners in their area based on location and gender filter.
+The purpose of this app is to connect runners with other runners in their area based on location and optional gender filters.

-Main code:
+2. Main code:
-We broke down the structure into components - components for each element of the page as well as three components representing each page.
-We use context to share the input data amongst all components. the runners are fetched from an own api in the backend.
+The runners' data is fetched from our own API in the backend.
+The frontend consists of individual components such as buttons, dropdowns, and cards.
+Each page (homepage, select page, and runners page) has its own main component that combines all the necessary components for that page.

+We have set up context to access the data retrieved from the dropdown and radio button throughout the entire app.
+Additionally, we use a theme and provide it to the entire app.
+Navigation within the app is handled using react-router-dom.

-There is unused code for 'running' distance and also a hook that captures the start time fot the implementation of future features.
+There is some unused code related to "running distance," and we have implemented a hook that captures the start time for future features.

-Credits:
+3. Credits:
+This project utilizes the following technologies and frameworks:

-We used Express for the backend
+Express for the backend
-React for thr frontend
+React for the frontend
 MUI as a CDN